 Famous painters represented include C.W.
 Eckersberg, Jens Juel, Christen Købke and the Norwegian painter J.C.
 Dahl.
 A special section is dedicated to the works of Herman Freund – this German-born sculptor was long the principle assistant of the most famous Danish sculptor Bertel Thorvaldsen.

-This collection is a good introduction to Danish and Nordic Golden Age paintings, especially for visitors unable to see the vast collection on display in the free National Gallery of Denmark.
+This collection is a good introduction to Danish and Nordic Golden Age paintings, especially for visitors unable to see the vast collection on display in the National Gallery of Denmark.

 French Art in the Ny Carlsberg Glyptotek